lamuel-wong/2d-fighting-game/README.md

 This project served as a valuable learning experience as a hands-on way to practice Python programming concepts such as:

-- **Language Fundamentals:** Strengthened foundational knowledge in Python, including variables, control structures, and functions.
+- **Language Fundamentals:** Strengthened foundational knowledge in Python, including variables, lists, functions, and classes.
 - **Object-Oriented Programming:** Applied object-oriented principles to design and implement a modular fighter class.
-- **Python Libraries:** Gained hands-on experience with Pygame, a popular library for creating 2D games.
 - **Class Design:** Developed a modular and extensible codebase, with a Fighter class that encapsulates fighter attributes and behavior.
 - **Code Organization:** Structured the project with a clear separation of concerns, including distinct files for the main game loop, fighter class, and assets.
+- **Python Libraries:** Gained hands-on experience with Pygame library for creating 2D games.

 #### Game Development